Linda Park

-Linda Park (born July 9, 1978) is a South Korean-born American actress, best known for her portrayal of communications officer character Hoshi Sato in the television series Star Trek: Enterprise.
+Linda Park (born July 9, 1978) is a South Korean-born American actress.
+She is best known for playing communications officer Hoshi Sato in the science-fiction series Star Trek: Enterprise.

 Early life

 Park was born in South Korea and raised in San Jose, California.
 She participated in a number of theatrical productions in her teens at Notre Dame High School and Bellarmine College Preparatory.

 In 2000, she received a Bachelor of Fine Arts degree from Boston University.
 During her college career, she spent a semester in England, studying at the London Academy of Music and Dramatic Art and the Royal Academy of Dramatic Art.
 Her college stage credits included Mad Forest, Lysistrata, Cyrano de Bergerac, Richard III, and The Trojan Women.

 Career

-In 2001, Park had a small role in the feature film Jurassic Park III (2001) as Ellie Satler's assistant.
+In 2001, Park had a small role in the feature film Jurassic Park III as the assistant to the character Ellie Sattler.

-Also in 2001, less than a year after graduation, she was cast in the role of Hoshi Sato in the sixth series of the Star Trek franchise, Star Trek: Enterprise, which premiered in September 2001.
+Also in 2001, less than a year after graduation, she was cast as Hoshi Sato in Star Trek: Enterprise, the sixth series of the Star Trek franchise, which premiered in September 2001.
 Sato is the ship's communications officer, with a natural gift for translating alien languages.
 Park herself is fluent in English and Korean, and also speaks some French.

 In August 2003, Park produced and starred in her first short film, My Prince, My Angel (2003).

-In October 2003, she starred in UA's world premiere of the Mary Fengar Gail’s play Fuchsia.
-From October 19 to November 11, 2005, she played Clytemnestra in a New York City production of Agamemnon.
-In 2011, she played the role of Anne Deever in a production of Arthur Miller's All My Sons at the Matrix Theater in Los Angeles.
-She is also the co-founder of the theater company Underground Asylum.
+Park is a co-founder of the theater company Underground Asylum (UA).
+In October 2003, she starred in UA's world premiere of the Mary Fengar Gail one-act play Fuchsia, at The Hudson Theatres in Los Angeles.
+In 2010, she played Clytemnestra in a production of Agamemnon at the Barbara and Lawrence Fleischman Theater in Los Angeles.
+In 2011, she played Anne Deever in a production of Arthur Miller's All My Sons at the Matrix Theater in Los Angeles.

-In 2009, Park became a series regular in the second season of Crash, playing the role of Maggie Cheon on the Starz Network; she co-starred in thirteen episodes.
-The show was subsequently cancelled after the death of Dennis Hopper.
+In 2009, Park became a series regular in the second season of Crash, playing Maggie Cheon.
+The show was subsequently cancelled after the death of series lead Dennis Hopper.